beashu77/beashu77/README.md

 </h3>

 <h2 align="center">
-I'm a Frontent Web Developer 💻!
+I'm a Frontend Web Developer 💻!
 </h2>
 Working on several group projects and can work in teams.I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Compassionate and able to learn new technologies quickly.